Effingham in Effingham County, Illinois — The American Midwest (Great Lakes)

 Erected 1976 by City and County of Effingham.

 Location.
 39° 7.324′ N, 88° 32.462′ W. Marker is in Effingham, Illinois, in Effingham County.
 Marker is at the intersection of Washington Avenue and 3rd Street (U.S. 45), on the left when traveling west on Washington Avenue.
+Monument is on the grounds of the former county courthouse.
 Touch for map.
-Monument is on the grounds of the former county courthouse.
 Marker is in this post office area: Effingham IL 62401, United States of America.
+Touch for directions.

 Also see . . .